How are you looking for work? If you are like most people, you are cruising the online job boards, looking for the ideal opportunity.

 If you are serious about building up your career, start building up your LinkedIn network.
 Here are some easy steps you can take.

-- Interact with the posts that they publish.
+4. Interact with the posts that they publish.
 Like posts and articles.
-Make intelligent comments or offer expertise advice.
+Make intelligent comments or offer expert advice.

-- Research recruiters within your field and connect with them.
+7. Research recruiters within your field and connect with them.
 Beyond having connections with employers, recruiters have an expert understanding of the labour market.
-They can provide helpful information on skills, qualifications, and experience that employers are looking for.
+They can provide information on skills, qualifications, and experience that employers are looking for.

 Building Your Brand